ChrstphrHll/npc_gen/students/Karl Cauladra.md

 ---
+name: Karl Cauladra
+race: Gnome
+hair: straight lighter blonde hair that's parted to the right
+eyes: Pale Gray
+skin: Pale
+ideal: Teamwork
+trait1: Incorruptible
+trait2: Self-centered
+trait: I sleep with my back to a wall or tree, with everything I own wrapped in a bundle in my arms.
+flaw: I judge others harshly, and myself even more severely.
+bond: I was cheated out of my fair share of the profits, and I want to get my due.
 birthday:
   numeric: 2/3
   written: 3rd of Corelent
-bond: I was cheated out of my fair share of the profits, and I want to get my due.
-eyes: Brown
-flaw: I judge others harshly, and myself even more severely.
-guild: Treskal
-hair: straight lighter blonde hair that's parted to the right
-ideal: Teamwork
-name: Karl Cauladra
-organizations: []
-partyID: 58
-race: Gnome
 relationships:
 - name: Vyctor Willow
   type: partymate